workdev-abdullah/-advanced-physio-clinic/README.md

  Rewrite
 ```

-This supports routes such as:
+This allows direct navigation to routes such as:

 ```text
 /success